 Why is what we do with food waste so important?

 When food is thrown into your household bin it is taken to landfill, where it turns bad…realllly bad.
-It isn’t exposed to enough oxygen to allow it to naturally biodegrade, so it rots and decays, releasing the destructive greenhouse gas methane into the air – a gas which is 28 times more harmful to the planet than carbon dioxide.
+It isn’t exposed to enough oxygen to allow it to naturally biodegrade, so it rots and decays, releasing the destructive greenhouse gas methane into the air – a gas which is much more harmful to the planet than carbon dioxide.

 So, what’s the solution?

 Instead of throwing your food waste in the bin and sending it to landfill, where it releases harmful methane gas, you can recycle your food waste instead using your kitchen caddy – or even compost it at home.
 There is no amount of food waste too small – every bit of recycled food waste reduces the release of destructive greenhouse gases.
 When your food waste is recycled instead of being sent to landfill, the gases are captured and converted into green energy and natural fertilisers that can be used for farming.

 For example, recycling just 5 full caddies of food waste could generate enough natural energy to power a cinema screen for long enough to watch the latest blockbuster!*